-With that Draco walked off to the dungeons and Harry continued onto the Tower.
+With that Draco walked off to the dungeons and Harry continued on his way to the Tower.
 For once Harry made it back without any problems and slipped up the stairs and into his bed.
 Hopefully he would have all of the answers he needed after talking with the young Malfoy.
-With a sigh Harry rolled over to sleep and drifted off thinking about all of the homework that he still had to do.
+With a sigh, Harry rolled over and snuggled into his pillows.
+He closed his eyes and drifted off thinking about all of the homework he still had to do.

 "Harry, you look great!"
 Hermione squealed, "I told you shopping would be worth it."

 "Mate, what did you do to Harry Potter?
 Have you seen him?
-He's a specky eyed git who wears clothes that are falling off of him and-Ow."
+He's a specky eyed git who wears clothes that are fall off of him and-Ow."
 Ron cut off as Hermione smacked the back of his head and Harry started laughing.

 "Very funny, Ron.
 You guys ready to go?"

 "Hey guys, I'm going to go.
-I meeting someone in ten minutes over at Puddifoot's.
-Why don't you guys hand out and I'll meet you back in the common room?"
+I'm meeting someone in about ten minutes over at Puddifoot's.
+I'll see you guys back in the common room tonight?"

-"Is that why you dressed up?
-You have to give us all the details when you get back!"
-Hermione offered standing up.
+Hermione jumped on it, "I knew you dressed up for a reason!
+You have to give us all of the details when you get back!"

-"If your sure, we could always come bail you out if you wanted…" Ron trailed off under Hermione's glare.
+"If you're sure, we could always come bail you out if you wanted…" Ron trailed off under Hermione's glare.

-Harry shook his head, "Seriously guys, I'll be fine.
-I have a back up plan if I need to get away.
+"Seriously guys, I'll be fine.
+I have a back-up plan if I need to get away.
 Either way I'll be up at the castle for dinner."